Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

   .attr('opacity', '0.5')
 ```

 NOTE!
-This is iterating over all of the descendents.
+This is iterating over all of the descendants.
 That is all of the children, and those children's children starting with the root node.
 Try this:

 ```JS
  nodes